Widening of the Sylvian fissure. Arachnoid cyst

 7. Arachnoid cyst of the convexital surface of the cerebral hemispheres 4%.

-Some retrocerebellar arachnoid cysts may mimic a Dandy-Walker anomaly, but there is no agenesis (a term meaning complete absence) of the cerebellar vermis and the cyst does not drain into the fourth ventricle of the brain.
+Some retrocerebellar arachnoid cysts can mimic Dandy-Walker anomaly, but they do not have agenesis (a term meaning the complete absence) of the cerebellar vermis and the cyst does not drain into the fourth ventricle of the brain.

 Classification of arachnoid cysts of the Sylvian fissure.

-2nd type: includes the proximal and middle sections of the Sylvian fissure, has an almost rectangular shape, partially drains into the subarachnoid space.
+Type 2: includes the proximal and middle parts of the Sylvian fissure, has an almost rectangular shape, and partially drains into the subarachnoid space.

-Type 3: includes the entire Sylvian fissure, with such a cyst, a bone protrusion is possible (external protrusion of the scales of the temporal bone), minimal drainage into the subarachnoid space, surgical treatment often does not lead to straightening of the brain (a transition to type 2 is possible).
+Type 3: includes the entire Sylvian fissure; with such a cyst, bone protrusion is possible (external protrusion of the scales of the temporal bone), minimal drainage into the subarachnoid space, surgical treatment often does not lead to straightening of the brain (transition to type 2 is possible).

-It should be separately highlighted in this article such congenital cysts as a cyst of the transparent septum, a cyst of Verge and a cyst of the intermediate sail.
-It makes no sense to devote a separate article to each of the cysts, since you can’t write much about them.
+It is worth highlighting separately in this article such congenital cysts as the cyst of the septum pellucidum, the Verge's cyst and the cyst of the intermediate velum.
+There is no point in devoting a separate article to each of the cysts, since you can’t write much about them.

 Click on the picture to enlarge CT scan of the brain in the axial plane.
-The red arrow indicates a cyst of the transparent septum.
-By Hellerhoff [CC BY-SA 3.0 ], from Wikimedia Commons click image to enlarge MRI of the brain in the coronal plane.
-The red arrow indicates a cyst of the transparent septum.
-Author Hellerhoff [CC BY-SA 3.0 or GFDL], from Wikimedia Commons
+The red arrow indicates a septum pellucida cyst.
+Author Hellerhoff [CC BY-SA 3.0], from Wikimedia Commons, click on the image to enlarge MRI of the brain in the coronal plane.
+The red arrow indicates a septum pellucida cyst.
+By Hellerhoff [CC BY-SA 3.0 or GFDL], from Wikimedia Commons

-A cyst of the transparent septum or a cavity of the transparent septum is a slit-like space between the sheets of the transparent septum, filled with fluid.
-It is a stage of normal development and does not last long after birth, so it is present in almost all premature babies.
-It is found in about 10% of adults and is a congenital asymptomatic developmental anomaly that does not require treatment.
-Sometimes it can communicate with the cavity of the third ventricle, so it is sometimes called the "fifth ventricle of the brain."
-The transparent septum belongs to the median structures of the brain and is located between the anterior horns of the lateral ventricles.
+A cyst of the septum pellucida or cavity of the septum pellucida is a slit-like space between the layers of the septum pellucidum, filled with fluid.
+It is a stage of normal development and does not persist for long after birth, so it is present in almost all premature babies.
+Found in approximately 10% of adults, it is a congenital asymptomatic developmental anomaly that does not require treatment.
+Sometimes it can communicate with the cavity of the third ventricle, so it is sometimes called the “fifth ventricle of the brain.”
+The transparent septum belongs to the midline structures of the brain and is located between the anterior horns of the lateral ventricles.

-Verge's cyst or Verge's cavity is located immediately behind the cavity of the transparent septum and often communicates with it.
-Occurs very rarely.
+A Verge's cyst or Verge's cavity is located immediately posterior to the cavity of the septum pellucidum and often communicates with it.
+Very rare.

-The cyst or cavity of the intermediate sail is formed between the thalamus above the third ventricle as a result of the separation of the legs of the fornix, in other words, it is located in the midline structures of the brain above the third ventricle.
-It is present in 60% of children under 1 year of age and in 30% between 1 and 10 years of age.
-As a rule, it does not cause any changes in the clinical condition, however, a large cyst can lead to obstructive hydrocephalus.
+The cyst or cavity of the intermediate velum is formed between the thalamus above the third ventricle as a result of separation of the crura of the fornix; in other words, it is located in the midline structures of the brain above the third ventricle.
+Present in 60% of children under 1 year of age and 30% between 1 and 10 years of age.
+As a rule, it does not cause any changes in the clinical condition, but a large cyst can lead to obstructive hydrocephalus.
 In most cases, no treatment is required.

 Clinical signs of an arachnoid cyst.

 Clinical manifestations of arachnoid cysts usually occur in early childhood.
-In adults, symptoms are much less common.
+In adults, symptoms appear much less frequently.
 They depend on the location of the arachnoid cyst.
-Often, cysts are asymptomatic, are an incidental finding during examination, and do not require treatment.
+Often cysts are asymptomatic, are an incidental finding during examination and do not require treatment.

 Typical clinical manifestations of an arachnoid cyst:

-1. Cerebral symptoms due to increased intracranial pressure: headache, nausea, vomiting, drowsiness.
+1. General cerebral symptoms due to increased intracranial pressure: headache, nausea, vomiting, drowsiness.

-3. Protrusion of the bones of the skull (it happens rarely, I have not personally encountered it yet).
+3. Protrusion of the skull bones (this happens rarely, I have never personally encountered it).

-4. Focal symptoms: monoparesis (weakness in the arm or leg), hemiparesis (weakness in the arm and leg on one side), sensitivity disorders according to mono- and hemitype, speech disorders in the form of sensory (lack of understanding of addressed speech), motor (inability to speak) or mixed (sensory-motor) aphasia, loss of visual fields, paresis of the cranial nerves.
+4. Focal symptoms: monoparesis (weakness in the arm or leg), hemiparesis (weakness in the arm and leg on one side), sensory disturbances of the mono- and hemitype, speech disorders in the form of sensory (lack of understanding of spoken speech), motor (inability to speak) or mixed (sensory-motor) aphasia, loss of visual fields, paresis of cranial nerves.

 5. Sudden deterioration, which may be accompanied by depression of consciousness up to coma:

-Additional diagnostic methods are contrast studies of the CSF pathways, such as cisternography and ventriculography.
-They are required occasionally, for example, in the study of median suprasellar cysts and in lesions of the posterior cranial fossa for the purpose of differential diagnosis with Dandy-Walker anomaly.
+Additional diagnostic methods are contrast studies of the cerebrospinal fluid pathways, such as cisternography and ventriculography.
+They are required occasionally, for example, when examining median suprasellar cysts and when affecting the posterior cranial fossa for the purpose of differential diagnosis with Dandy-Walker anomaly.

 Examination of the fundus by an ophthalmologist for hypertension syndrome (intracranial hypertension).